SaiMeghana14/Renewable-energy-chatbot/README.md

-# 🌿 Renewable Energy Awareness Chatbot
+# 🌿 Renewable Energy Awareness Chatbot  🌍

 An interactive, AI-powered chatbot built using **Streamlit** to promote awareness about renewable energy sources — such as solar, wind, hydro, geothermal, and biomass.
 Created as part of the **1M1B Green Internship** initiative to support climate education and responsible energy choices.
+ Renewable Energy Awareness Chatbot + Insights

 ---